KajBot/Kajbot4Discord/README.md

 # Kajbot-java
-Ny og opdateret udgave af KajBot \
+New and updated version of KajBot \
 Custom language files is available at https://github.com/KajBot/Kajbot-java-lang